-Table V-3 shows that the Port intends to implement \$143.1 million worth of planned projects in the next five years, with \$36.8 million of that total earmarked for 2016.
+Table V-3 shows that the Port intends to implement \$184.7 million worth of planned projects in the next five years, with \$50.3 million of that total earmarked for 2019.
 Non-operating and operating projects will be expensed as incurred and are included in the operating budget.

-Table V-4 shows the five-year budget by Line of Business.
-The investments assigned to container line of businesses are for the infrastructure that the Port of Tacoma is responsible for in supporting the NWSA.
+Table V-4 shows the five-year CIP by Line of Business.
+The investments assigned to Rail Equipment and Infrastructure are for infrastructure that the Port of Tacoma is responsible for in supporting the NWSA.

-Table V-5 shows the expected increase in depreciation and revenue from time when all of the projects are completed.
-The CIP is the total expected spending of projects, 79 of which are capitalized and 96 expensed as incurred.
-The expensed projects are captured as expenses in the budget and five-year Plan of Finance as incurred.
+Table V-5 shows the expected increase in depreciation and revenue when all of the projects are completed.
+The CIP is the total expected spending of 124 projects, 54 of which are capitalized and 67 expensed as incurred.
+The expensed projects are captured as expenses in the current year budget and five-year Plan of Finance as incurred.
 The costs of the capitalized projects are captured as depreciation expense over the estimated life of the projects which may extend beyond five years.
 The Port does not expect any significant increase in operating expenses associated with the additional capital projects.